zeroluck/docs/sources/admin-guide/user-management/index.md

                 print "UMA Authorization policy.
 Authorizing client"
                 return True
- - Replace in script above client inum "@!1111!0008!FDC0.0FF5" with client inum which were added in step 3[Maybe an error.2/1 Check inums]
+ - Replace in script above client inum "@!1111!0008!FDC0.0FF5" with client inum which were added in step 2.
- - Click "Enabled" check box
+ - Click "Enabled" check box.
- - Click "Update" button
+ - Click "Update" button.

 Note: There is sample UMA Authorization Policy in CE.
 You can modify it instead of adding new one.